The Best of Croatia:

 In the morning we will travel to Trogir; an ancient walled city known for its ship-building and a favorite harbor for mega yachts.
 You will have a guided tour of the churches and palaces here, the most famous being the Cathedral of Saint Ivan.
 The cathedral took 300 years to build and was completed in the 16th century.
 A ride to the hinterlands will take us to a prosciutto farm for a visit.
 It takes 18 to 24 months for all those ham legs to cure properly.
 Very impressive!
 You will gain a new appreciation for the process, and know why it is such a pricey treat.
-In the same village we will stop for a mid afternoon lunch at a farm: cheese, prosciutto (of course), olives, pickles, fresh crusty bread, local wine…It doesn’t get any more home spun than that.
+In the same village we will stop for a mid afternoon lunch at a farm (The Peace Cafe): cheese, prosciutto (of course), olives, pickles, fresh crusty bread, local wine…It doesn’t get any more home spun than that.
 Evening return to Split.

 Day 9: Homeward bound.